 The operation and maintenance of school buildings and grounds represent an expense to the School District.
 Free uses, therefore, must be limited as nearly as possible to those, which have a direct relationship to the school system or its programs, and/or include a significant percentage of District residents as participants.
-In general, fifty percent (50%) of District residents using the facilities and/or grounds shall be deemed significant for free use for Category A and B organizations, listed below.
+In general, fifty percent (50%) of District residents using the facilities and/or grounds shall be deemed significant for free use for Category A and B organizations (see detailed list on website) https://go.boarddocs.com/pa/wsho/Board.nsf/Public#.
 School activities will take precedence over any scheduled request.